jasonpincin/call-hook/README.md

 ### hookedFunc = pre(callee, preCall)

-Returns a new function, `hookedFunc`, which executes the `preCall` function prior to executing the `callee` function.
-If `preCall` returns an `Array`, then that array will be applied to `callee` as arguments, otherwise both `preCall` and `callee` functions will receive the arguments of the `hookedFunc` function call.
-The callee is executed in an `undefined` context, while the `preCall` function is executed in the context of an object that offers the `abort` function.
+Returns a new function, `hookedFunc`, which when called executes the `preCall` function prior to executing the `callee` function.
+Normally, both functions receive the arguments supplied to `hookedFunc`, and the return value of `hookedFunc` is the return value of `callee`.
+This behaviour may be changed (see precall context below).
+The `callee` function is executed in an undefined context, while the `preCall` function is executed in the context of an object that offers the following:

+*preCall context:*
-Calling `abort` will prevent `callee` from being called.
-The return value of the `hookedFunc` function call will be the return value of `callee`, unless `abort` was called, in which case the returnValue of `hookedFunc` will be the 1st argument to `abort`.
+* `abort(returnValue)` - prevent the `callee` function from being executed and set the return value of `hookedFunc` to `returnValue`
+* `setArguments(arg1, arg2, ...)` - supply the given arguments to `callee`
+  instead of the arguments supplied to `hookedFunc`

 Example of altering arguments being sent to `callee`: